Brine-Finance-Libs/brine-connector-nodejs/README.md

 ## Getting Started

-The default base url is https://api-testnet.brine.fi You can change it by providing a baseUrl through the constructor.
-All REST apis, WebSockets are handled by Client, WsClient classes respectively
+The default base url is https://api-testnet.brine.fi .You can change it by providing a baseUrl through the constructor.
+All REST apis, WebSockets are handled by Client, WsClient classes respectively.
+All operations must be handled in a try-catch block.

 ### Rest Client